cs2researchlab/SymExE/docs/FAQ.md

 ### Who created SymExE?

-SymExE was developed by Rachel Soubier, Hunter Soubier, Shahid Ali, and Dr. Ajay Kumara Makanahalli Annaiah at the University of North Carolina Wilmington.
+SymExE was developed by Rachel Soubier, Shahid Ali, and Dr. Ajay Kumara Makanahalli Annaiah at the University of North Carolina Wilmington.

 ### Is SymExE open source?